kjonina/To-Airbnb-or-Not-to-Airbnb/README.md

 # Impact of AirBnB on Housing Crisis
-After completing and submitting my assignment for Data Visualisation, I decided to revise my storytelling (mainly throw out a tonne of graphs that are not important to story telling but are still available for exploration) and use updated datasets from AirBnB (updated the 5th December).
+After completing and submitting my assignment for Data Visualisation, I decided to revise my storytelling (mainly throwing out a tonne of graphs that are not important to story but are still available for exploration) and use updated datasets from AirBnB (updated the 29th December 2021).

+This data is licensed under a Creative Commons Attribution 4.0 International License.

 ## Introduction
 The aim of this project is tell a story about AirBnB listings through graphs in plotly package and dplyr packages in R.